wooshcz/wooshcz.github.io/content/posts/laskakit-epaper-kit-with-home-assistant.md

     model: 7.50inv2
 ```

-I found the pin numbers for this board in the product listing on the [LaskaKit shop](https://www.laskakit.cz/laskakit-espink-esp32-e-paper-pcb-antenna/?variantId=12419).
-Another piece to the puzzle was to be found in the Waveshare E-Paper Component page where in a big red warning box yoi can find:
+I found the relevant pin numbers for this board in the product listing of ESPink on the [LaskaKit shop](https://www.laskakit.cz/laskakit-espink-esp32-e-paper-pcb-antenna/?variantId=12419).
+Another piece to the puzzle was to be found in the Waveshare E-Paper Component page where in a big red warning box you can find:

-> The BUSY pin on the gdew0154m09 and **Waveshare 7.50in V2 models must be inverted** to prevent permanent display damage.
-Set the pin to inverted: true in the config.
+> The BUSY pin on the `gdew0154m09` and **Waveshare 7.50in V2 models must be inverted** to prevent permanent display damage.
+Set the pin to `inverted: true` in the config.

-The rest of the setup is pretty straightforward and you can just use the official Home Assistant and ESPHome documentation and you should be fine.
+With the `busy_pin` now set as `inverted` the rest of the setup is pretty straightforward and you can just use the official Home Assistant and ESPHome documentation and you should be fine.
+The display refreshes once every 5 minutes and it takes around 3 seconds to complete.

 ## Known Issues